NEWBRAN-LTD/reveng/README.md

 `pnpm` link your local `module-a` to your `module-b`.
 Now several things to know.

 * when you edit your file in your `module-a` and `module-b` will get it instancely, try it to change your `add` function see it happens
-* If you change the version of `@awesome-monorepo/module-a` then you need to know update the `module-b/package.json` accordingly
+* If you change the version of `@awesome-monorepo/module-a` then you need to update the `module-b/package.json` accordingly

 ---